 Amberique Bean (Trailing Wild Bean) is a native twining annual vine, reaching 3 to 8 feet in length, that by maturity may have a reddish-purple coloration on the stems and leaf stalks.

-Stems branch, are circular in cross section or may be slightly angled.
+branch, are circular in cross section or may be slightly angled.

 The inflorescence is a single flower or a long stalked loose cluster (a raceme) of 3 to 10 flowers that are each stalkless, with only 1 or 2 open at one time.
 Clusters rise from the leaf axils.

 The fruit matures to a rounded pod up to 3 1/2 inches long that contains 4 to 8 woolly seeds.
 Pods are green during development and brown to brownish-black when mature.
-The tip of a pod has the persistent bent style.
+The tip of a pod retains the persistent bent style.